ricardoquesada/ricardoquesada.github.io/content/posts/embroidering-gun-fight-tshirt.md

 ![gun_fight_arcade](/images/gun_fight_arcade.jpg)

-So, when two people wears the two t-shirts at the same time, it looks like this:
+So, when two people wear the two t-shirts at the same time, it looks like this:

 ![gun_fight_people](/images/gun_fight_people.jpg)